Black people: New Great Migration

+This rise in net gain points to Atlanta, Charlotte, Dallas, and Houston being a growing hot spots for the migrants of The New Great Migration.
+The percentage of Black Americans who live in the South has been increasing since 1990, and the biggest gains have been in the region's large urban areas, according to census data.
+The Black population of metro Atlanta more than doubled between 1990 and 2020, surpassing 2 million in the most recent census.
+The Black population also more than doubled in metro Charlotte while Greater Houston and Dallas-Fort Worth both saw their Black populations surpass 1 million for the first time.
+Several smaller metro areas also saw sizable gains, including San Antonio; Raleigh and Greensboro, N.C.; and Orlando.
+Primary destinations are states that have the most job opportunities, especially Georgia, North Carolina, Maryland, Virginia, Tennessee, Florida and Texas.
+Other southern states, including Mississippi, Louisiana, South Carolina, Alabama and Arkansas, have seen little net growth in the African American population from return migration.

 One-drop rule

 From the late 19th century, the South used a colloquial term, the one-drop rule, to classify as black a person of any known African ancestry.
 This practice of hypodescent was not put into law until the early 20th century.
 Legally, the definition varied from state to state.
 Racial definition was more flexible in the 18th and 19th centuries before the American Civil War.
 For instance, President Thomas Jefferson held in slavery persons who were legally white (less than 25% black) according to Virginia law at the time, but, because they were born to slave mothers, they were born into slavery, according to the principle of partus sequitur ventrem, which Virginia adopted into law in 1662.

 Outside of the United States, some other countries have adopted the one-drop rule, but the definition of who is black and the extent to which the one-drop "rule" applies varies greatly from country to country.

 The one-drop rule may have originated as a means of increasing the number of black slaves and was maintained as an attempt to keep the white race "pure".
 One of the results of the one-drop rule was the uniting of the African-American community.
 Some of the most prominent abolitionists and civil-rights activists of the 19th century were multiracial, such as Frederick Douglass, Robert Purvis and James Mercer Langston.
 They advocated equality for all.